kleph/dcos-docs/1.10/networking/load-balancing/north-south/edge-lb/quickstart.md

                   port:
                     name: web
     ```
+   This is a minimal configuration.
+There are more complex configurations in the [Examples section](/1.10/networking/edge-lb/examples).
+All configuration options are documented in the [Configuration section](/1.10/networking/edge-lb/configuration).

 1. Upload the configuration to [Edge-LB](/1.10/networking/edge-lb/architecture#edge-lb).
 This will create a [pool](/1.10/networking/edge-lb/architecture#edge-lb-pool) with 1 [load balancer](/1.10/networking/edge-lb/architecture#edge-lb-load-balancer) instance that will run on the public agent nodes.

     ```bash
     dcos edgelb config sample-minimal.yaml
     ```

 1. Create the service to load balance.
-We will call it `host-httpd.json`
+Copy the following into a file named `host-httpd.json`

     ```json
     {